rschmukler/sample_rails/Readme.markdown

 	          PUT    /talks/:id(.:format)      {:action=>"update", :controller=>"talks"}
 	          DELETE /talks/:id(.:format)      {:action=>"destroy", :controller=>"talks"}

+While we are in the `routes.rb` file lets also set the default action to the talks index.

+    root :to => 'talks#index'

 To apply the schema changes to the database, run the following:

 	rake db:migrate